 Solving Cash Flow Problems

-An obvious remedy for most businesses is to use accounting software (which can generate invoices, pay bills, and generate cash flow statements and accounts receivable reports).
-Another solution is to hire a bookkeeper.
+An obvious remedy for many businesses is to use accounting software that can generate invoices, pay bills, and create cash flow statements and accounts receivable reports.
+Another option is to hire a bookkeeper.

-Example Cash Flow Statements
+Examples of Cash Flow Statements